Kinerius/TestITG/README.md

 The goal of this assignment is to evaluate how you approach the creation of Unity UI interfaces and the scalability of your implementation for future extensions by other team members.

-Please before moving forward, clone this repo and create a private GitHub repository with it, you are expected to commit your changes there and give access to @kinerius when you are done.
+Please before moving forward, clone this repo and create a private GitHub repository with it, you are expected to commit your changes there and give access to @kinerius and @exejutable when you are done.

 ## Task